Personal Injury Attorneys in Texas

 Aside from having a firm understanding of your attorney's background, track record, and fees, it's important to understand certain factors that may affect your personal injury case, such as the state's statute of limitations and laws regarding fault.

-In Texas, this window is 2 years from the date of your accident/injury.
+In Texas, the statue of limitations for personal injury cases is 2 years from the date of your accident/injury.

 Once you've passed this point, you will not be able to initiate a lawsuit.